aiman-al-masoud/deixiscript/docs/thesis/readme.md

-# Deixiscript: attempt at a lightweight naturalistic voice programming language
+# Deixiscript: an attempt at a lightweight naturalistic voice programming language

 - Introduction
 	- intro